 Another great variable in this type of software is the number of hours the equipment is to be run.
 If we end the hours right before a significant repair event (such as a bearing or bushing replacement), the cost per ton will be significantly less than if we end the hours just after a significant repair event.

-While not enough data exists to document the exact cost differences between the two application examples we are using, the key is that the data is being analysed the same for the cone and the VSI.
+While not enough data exists to document the exact cost differences between the two application examples we are using, the key is that the data is being analyzed the same for the cone and the VSI.
 It will allow us to predict the basic differences in repair costs over five- and 10-year periods for the cone versus the VSI.
 Individual applications would require further analysis.

 The costs were estimated at 10,000 and 20,000 hours, again using the predictability software.
 For the cone crusher, repair is $0.06/ton for the first five years and $0.09/ton over the first 10 years.
 The VSI, meanwhile, reports a repair cost of $0.053/ton for the first five years and $0.078/ton for the first 10 years.
 Remember also that the software does not include the cost of downtime.
 So while there may be more instances of repair for the VSI over the cone crusher, the cost associated with each event is not as significant.

 Keep this in mind as you continue the thought process of how we decide the right tool for each application.
 Start with the best sales forecast and revenue dollars available to you.
 Investigate the various options.
 Test and verify whatever conclusions you make.
-Utilise the experience that is available within your company, as well as external sources.
+Utilize the experience that is available within your company, as well as external sources.
 Challenge numbers and claims that seem too good to be true.

 The numbers will change depending on the material, the application and the duty.
 The process used, though, will be the same.
 Many times, a possible solution is discounted too quickly without a simple investigation of the facts and figures.